finarly/Notes/Complete/DataBricks_Associate.md

 ### Constraints, Violations, Expectations

-Databricks supports standard SQL constraint clauses and all contraints require Delta Lake.
+Databricks supports standard SQL constraint clauses and all constraints require Delta Lake.
 There are 2 categories of constraints:
 - Enforced constraints maintains integrity of data
 - Informational primary-foreign key constraints are not enforced.